Lyon-Ynov-Campus/YTrack/subjects/forum/herokuize/README.md

     - N.B. make sure the project is in a WSL folder (no /mnt/), Windows tend to mess with UNIX file permissions

 9. Create an heroku app
-    - From your app folder type `heroku create groupie-tracker-{} --buildpack heroku/go` with {} being your group name or anything you want.
+    - From your app folder type `heroku create forum-{} --buildpack heroku/go` with {} being your group name or anything you want.

 10. Still in this folder, test your app locally with `heroku local`